 Weeknights on Dakota News Now

-Phil Schreck is AMS Certified and a two-time Emmy Award-winning Chief Meteorologist at Dakota News Now.
+Phil has the AMS broadcast seal of approval and is a two-time Emmy Award-winning Chief Meteorologist at Dakota News Now.

 Phil Schreck is the Chief Meteorologist at Dakota News Now.
 An Iowa native, Phil came to us in September of 1988, after starting his career as a weekend meteorologist and weekday reporter at KCRG-TV in Cedar Rapids, Iowa.